daniellao/Base64-encoder/README.md

-# quick and easy way to save files as text strings
+# quick and easy way to save binary as text
 # run install script in sql/SetupDb